hackforla/UI-UX/.github/ISSUE_TEMPLATE/guest_speaker_questions.md

 ---

 ### Overview
-We need to create a list of questions for our guest speaker [PERSON OR COMPANY] attending on [DATE].
+We need to create a list of questions for our guest speaker [PERSON - ROLE, COMPANY] attending on [DATE].

 ### Action Items
 - [ ] Send issue to UI/UX Slack channel and ask UI/UX people to write their questions in the comments.